ahmetozlu/object_detection_chooch/README.md

 # Object Detection by using CHOOCH AI API
-This repository focuses developing a sample project for object detection and counting using CHOOCH AI API and OpenCV.
-CHOOCH AI is used for object detection, OpenCV is used for drawing bounding boxes and saving the output images.
+This repository focuses developing a sample project for super fast object detection and counting using CHOOCH AI API and OpenCV.
+CHOOCH AI is used for super fast object detection, OpenCV is used for drawing bounding boxes and saving the output images.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/105612702-a8b4cf00-5dce-11eb-9ecf-3c39a9a1d301.gif" | width = 720>